ipduh/OpenBTS-Testcall-Portable/README.md

 This version of OpenBTS differs from the current version of OpenBTS in the following.

-1)It backports testcall, a feature that makes it easy to send raw packages through a socket.
+1)It backports testcall, a feature that makes it easy to send raw packets through a socket.

 2)It allows for larger IMSIs.